-- 1. Understand the financial system, the role of financial institutions, the Federal Reserve System, and employ the concepts used in finance and business management. - 2.
-Identify the main objectives and functions of the field of finance, understand the company's financial operations and analysis tools for decision-making. - Apply financial tools in the analysis, planning and control of the company's cash flow, indicators, and techniques for evaluating financial decisions and investment. - 4.
+- 1. Understand the financial system, the role of financial institutions, the Federal Reserve System, and employ concepts used in finance and business management. - 2.
+Identify the main objectives and functions of the field of finance, understand the financial operations of the company and the analysis tools for decision making. - 3.
+Apply financial tools in the analysis, planning and control of the company's funds flow, indicators, and techniques for evaluating financial decisions and investment. - 4.
 Recognize the ethical dilemma present in the financial decision-making process. - 5.
 Understand the concept of real interest and nominal interest and their short- and long-term effect on financing and investments. - 6.
-Identify the basic characteristics of bonds and stocks, interest rate components, among other rates and instruments. - 7.
-Design a capital and cash flow budget, make projections, and use financial criteria to evaluate projects.
+Identify the basic characteristics of bonds and stocks, the components of the interest rate, among other rates and instruments. - 7.
+Design a capital and funds flow budget, make projections, and use financial criteria to evaluate projects.